House conservatives prep plans to impeach Biden

 A number of rank-and-file conservatives have already introduced impeachment articles in the current Congress against the president.
 They accuse Biden of committing “high crimes” in his approach to a range of issues touching on border enforcement, the coronavirus pandemic and the withdrawal of U.S. troops from Afghanistan.

-“I have consistently said President Biden should be impeached for intentionally opening our border and making Americans less safe,” said Rep. Bob Good (R-Va.).
+“I have consistently said President Biden should be impeached for intentionally opening our border and making Americans less safe,” said Republican Rep. Bob Good of Virginia.
 “Congress has a duty to hold the President accountable for this and any other failures of his Constitutional responsibilities, so a new Republican majority must be prepared to aggressively conduct oversight on day one.”

 The tide turned when a whistleblower accused Trump of pressuring a foreign power to find dirt on his political opponent — a charge that brought centrist Democrats onto the impeachment train.
 With moderates on board, Pelosi launched a formal impeachment inquiry in September of 2019, eight months after taking the Speaker’s gavel.
 Three months later, the House impeached Trump on two counts related to abusing power.